ducakar/openzone/README.md

   However, it seems to work on Linux at least.
   `OFF` by default, forced to `ON` on Android and NaCl.

-- `OZ_NONFREE`: Enable support for decoding MP3 and AAC formats and building textures using S3 texture compression.
-Requires libmad, faad and libsquish libraries respectively.
+- `OZ_NONFREE`: Enable support for building textures using S3 texture compression.
+  Requires libsquish library.
   `OFF` by default.

 - `OZ_STANDALONE`: This only affects behaviour of "`make install`".
 It also installs dependencies